recallnet/rust-recall/cli/README.md

 #### Delete an object

-Delete an object from the object store.
+Delete an object from the bucket.

 ```
-hoku objectstore delete \
+hoku bucket delete \
 --address <ADDRESS> \
 <KEY>
 ```